-In contrast to other social platforms, Twitter also allows advertisers to promote their accounts.
+Twitter also allows advertisers to promote their accounts.
 This means that Twitter suggests your profile to users who don’t currently follow you, but may be interested in what you have to offer.
 If your personas are avid Twitter users, this unique ad option could be a great way to directly connect with prospective students.

 If your school wants to create a robust, multichannel marketing strategy, Twitter can give your online visibility an extra boost – but used alone, it may not generate the results you need as quickly as you would like.
 Schools should carefully evaluate their goals, resources, and personas before deciding how big a priority the platform should be in their campaigns.

 If your school seeks career-driven prospects, your target audience likely uses LinkedIn frequently.